kawaicheung/naming-things/manuscript/03_HuntingForNames.md

 The good news is, you don't need a day or two to make positive impacts on your code.
 You can get a lot done even in a thirty minute session.
 One of my favorite ways to do this is with an exercise I'll call "the name hunt".

+The way this works is pretty simple: I look for bits of business logic--usually stuffed inside of conditionals--and define them with a name.
+Then, I can use the name inside the conditional instead of the actual logic.

+I tend to... [something about why the biz logic is there in the conditional to begin with.
+Or, do we move the statement in the next section up here?]

+[collab/outreach]

+* * *

-The way this works is pretty simple.
-I look for bits of business logic using only the properties of a single object in a place _other_ than inside the object itself.
-There's usually an easy way to give that logic a name and push it back into the class definition.
+There's a slightly more advanced version of "the name hunt" that helps you build better objects.
+Specifically, I look for bits of business logic using only the properties of a single object outside of its class definition.
+There's usually an easy way to name that piece of logic and push it _back_ into the class definition.

 The object, in turn, gets more powerful and self-sufficient.
-It can _do_ a lot more than it once did, and that helps any other code that interacts with instances of that class in the future.
+Done repeatedly, your objects start to _do_ a lot more than they once did.
+It helps prevent repeated code, and makes those objects more useful to any other code interacting with them down the road.

 In this example, I have a `Person` class that houses some basic information used throughout my codebase.